-- A. Bargaining unit employees are eligible for paid sick leave benefits under the same terms and conditions (including, but limited to, accrual rates, usage, annual and separation caps and payout amounts, and conversions for health insurance purposes) as the City's Administrative Officers, as set forth in Chapter 21 of the City's Code of Ordinances, which may be amended from time to time. - B. Bargaining unit employees are eligible to donate and receive donations of accrued sick and vacation leave under the same terms and conditions as the City's Administrative Officers, as set forth in Chapter 21 of the City's Code of Ordinances, which may be amended from time to time.
+- A. Bargaining unit employees are eligible for paid sick leave benefits under the same terms and conditions (including, but limited to, accrual rates, usage, annual and separation caps and payout amounts, and conversions for health insurance purposes) as the City's Administrative Officers, which may be amended from time to time. - B. Bargaining unit employees are eligible to donate and receive donations of accrued sick and vacation leave under the same terms and conditions as the City's Administrative Officers, which may be amended from time to time. - C. Any employee who does not utilize sick leave benefits for a period of six (6) month(s) shall be awarded ten (10) additional hours of vacation leave, which shall not exceed twenty (20) hours in a twelve (12) month period.
+No part of any consecutive six (6) month period for which the employee has earned additional vacation leave may be used to satisfy any future award of additional vacation leave.
+In order to receive this additional leave time, employees must complete a Sick Leave Incentive request and submit it within six (6) months of being eligible for said additional leave time.